SPP - Synthetic Packet Pairs

 Documentation

-Concise usage information can be found in the Man page for SPP 0.3.2
+Concise usage information can be found in the man page for SPP

 Overview

-This software is a flexible, standalone packet processor that implements the SPP algorithm.
-RTT calculations can be generated from saved PCAP format files or local or remote interfaces in real time.
+This software is a flexible, standalone implementation of the SPP algorithm and works on Linux or FreeBSD.
+RTT calculations can be generated from saved PCAP format files (e.g. from tcpdump or Wireshark) or local or remote network interfaces in real time.

 Definitions